wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-dashboard/index.rst

 Choose an installation method to install this Wazuh central component.

-- :ref:`Unattended installation <wazuh_interface_unattended_installation>`: Install the Wazuh interface by using a script that automates the installation process.
+- :ref:`Unattended installation <wazuh_dashboard_unattended_installation>`: Install the Wazuh interface by using a script that automates the installation process.

-- :ref:`Step-by-step installation <wazuh_interface_step_by_step>`: Install the Wazuh interface manually following detailed step-by-step instructions.
+- :ref:`Step-by-step installation <wazuh_dashboard_step_by_step>`: Install the Wazuh interface manually following detailed step-by-step instructions.